-At the end of the year I’m at the end of the alphabet, but these letters are actually about the sex chromosomes of birds.
+On this last day of the year we’re at the end of the alphabet with a special significance.
+W and Z are the sex chromosomes of birds.

 Mammals have sex chromosomes called X and Y which determine the sex of the individual.
 A mammal embryo is born female if it has two of the same chromosomes: XX.
 It’s male if it has two different chromosomes: XY.